knpuniversity/behat/knpu/javascript-debugging-screenshots.md

 This time, the modal pops open, and the browser freezes.
 The terminal just says:
 "Press [RETURN] to continue..."
 That's right: it's *waiting* for us to look at the page and debug the issue.
-Once we know what the problem is, hit enter let it finish.
+Once we know what the problem is, hit enter to let it finish.
 This is my *favorite* way to debug!

 ## Taking Screenshots